J-Kuopus/myFlix-app/README.md

 - MongoDB - for storing database data
 - Express - for creating api endpoint calls
 - Node.js - for installing and managing packages
-- Heroku - for creating API service that connects to MondoDB
+- Heroku - for creating API service that connects to MongoDB

 ## Dependencies